spe-uob/2024-AILearningTool/README.md

   - [src](/frontend/src): Includes the front-end code.
 - [src](/src): Contains all of the back-end code (in Java) and documents:
   - [main](/src/main): Includes the back-end code.
+  - [static](/src/main/resources/static): Includes all static documents, including index.html of the front-end.
   - [test/java/com/UoB/AILearningTool](/src/test/java/com/UoB/AILearningTool): Includes all of the unit tests.
 - [LICENSE](/LICENSE): Includes the project's MIT license file.
 - [mvnw](/mvnw) and [pom.xml](/pom.xml): Documents for Maven.